ResearchComputing/Documentation/docs/running-jobs/roce-enabled.md

 you can still get line speed for bandwidth.

 In order to take advantage of RoCE on these nodes, you will need to compile your code with a MPI compiler that was built with support for Unified Communication X (UCX).
-Without UCX a job submitted to these nodes will fail.
+Without UCX, a job submitted to these nodes will fail.

 ### Using pre-built modules